EinStack/glide-rs/README.md

 > Glide is under active development right now 🛠️

-> Give us a star⭐ to support the project and watch👀 our repositories not to miss any update
+> Give us a star ⭐ to support the project and watch 👀 our repositories not to miss any update

 ## Features